kubuntu-team/kubuntu-manual/source/docs/desktop-guide/config-files.rst

 This section goes over common configuration files that store Plasma settings such as theme, panels (and their positions), widgets (and their positions) and keyboard shortcuts.
 This path ~/ means it is in your home folder so the full path would be /home/aaronh/.

+* ~/.config/kdeglobals

+  * This stores the theme settings, application defaults such as the browser.

 * ~/.config/kglobalshortcutsrc

   * This stores shortcuts such as switching desktops, media keys, launching applications like System Monitor and Dolphon.